ravinaik1312/tic-tac-toe-problem/README.md

 java -cp target/problem-0.0.1-SNAPSHOT.jar tic_tac_toe.problem.App
 ```

-'mvn package' will download and install the maven compiler plugin and compile the project.
+'mvn package' will download and install the maven compiler plugin and compile the project and create a snaphost for the project.